Joseph W. McCorkle: Early life

 McCorkle was born in Piqua, Ohio on June 24, 1819.
 He attended Kenyon College as a member of the class of 1839, but left before graduating.
 He studied law and was admitted to the bar in 1842.
 He moved to Dayton, Ohio, where he established a law practice.
 From 1845 to 1849, McCorkle also served as Dayton's postmaster.

 In 1849, McCorkle moved to San Francisco, California at the start of the gold rush.
 In 1850, he was an unsuccessful candidate for judge of California's Eighth Judicial District.

 Continued career

 Later in 1850, McCorkle obtained the Democratic nomination for the California State Assembly.
 He won the general election and served one term, 1850 to 1852.
 In 1850, he was the Democratic nominee for Congress from California's 2nd District.
 He was elected and served one term, 1851 to 1853.
 He was an unsuccessful candidate for reelection in 1852.

-On June 1, 1853, a dispute with he fought a duel with William M. Gwin, a fellow Democrat and one of California's U.S. Senators, over the management of federal patronage.
+On June 1, 1853, he fought a duel with William M. Gwin, a fellow Democrat and one of California's U.S. Senators, over the management of federal patronage.
 Gwin and McCorkle fired rifles at each other in San Mateo, California and came away unharmed.
 A donkey in a field several hundred yards away was accidentally struck and died.